johnhnry/johnhenry/Login_system/README.md

 ## Instruction
 You need to create a folder on  your C://xampp/htdocs directory

-I created Projects folder here:
+I created a folder here and named it Projects:

 ![image](https://user-images.githubusercontent.com/93307570/139634063-7885027d-d2ec-4cc9-926f-68970bd7f6e3.png)